IuNoWat/Templates/README.md

 The passive buzzer pilot is based on pigpiod : https://abyz.me.uk/rpi/pigpio/pigpiod.html

+There is also a pilot based on gpiozero, buzzer_zero.py

+Remember, a buzzer can only be controlled via a PWM-friendly GPIO.
+On Raspberry 4, there are two PWM channel :
+- PWM0_0 available on GPIO 12, 18 or 52. (meaning GPIO12, GPIO18, etc)
+- PWM0_1 available on GPIO 13, 19, 45 or 53

 ### pyvideo

 The video player is based on pyvidplayer2 : https://github.com/anrayliu/pyvidplayer2